sftcd/openssl/esnistuff/api.md

 #### Returns
 NULL for error, or the decrypted servername when it works

-Attempt/do the server-side decryption during a TLS handshake.
+Server-side decryption during a TLS handshake.

 This is the internal API called as part of the state machine dealing with this extension.